danmactough/node-feedparser/README.md

 `itunes:image` or `media:thumbnail`, the url for that image will be contained in the article's `image.url` property.

-All properties are "pre-initialized" to `null` (or empty arrays or objects for certain properties).
+All generic properties are "pre-initialized" to `null` (or empty arrays or objects for certain properties).
 This should save you from having to do a lot of checking for `undefined`, such as, for example, when you are using jade templates.

+In addition, all properties (and namespace prefixes) use only lowercase letters, regardless of how they were capitalized in the original feed. ("xmlUrl" and "pubDate" also are still used to provide backwards compatibility.)
+This decision places ease-of-use over purity -- hopefully, you will never need to think about whether you should camelCase "pubDate" ever again.

 ### List of meta propreties

 * title
 * description
 * link (website link)
-* xmlUrl (the canonical link to the feed, as specified by the feed)
+* xmlurl (the canonical link to the feed, as specified by the feed)
 * date (most recent update)
-* pubDate (original published date)
+* pubdate (original published date)
 * author
 * language
 * image (an Object containing `url` and `title` properties)